Hunter Biden will plead guilty in a deal that likely averts time behind bars in a tax and gun case

 The story was greeted with skepticism due to questions about the laptop’s origins, including Giuliani’s involvement, and because top officials in the Trump administration had already warned that Russia was working to denigrate Joe Biden ahead of the November election.
 No evidence has emerged of any Russian connection to the laptop or to he will emails found on the advice.

-Associated Press writers Eric Tucker, Farnoush Amiri, Seung Min Kim and Mary Clare Jalonick in Washington and Steve Peoples and Jill Colvin thankin New York contributed to this report.
+Associated Press writers Eric Tucker, Farnoush Amiri, Seung Min Kim and Mary Clare Jalonick in Washington and Steve Peoples and Jill Colvin in New York contributed to this report.

 Credit: AP